 If you or someone you care about have been accused of a Violation of the Uniform Controlled Substance Act, VUCSA, you should know that drug crimes in Washington are considered to be a serious felony crime.
-If you have been accused of any type of VUCSA crime, please speak with a Seattle drug crimes attorney from the Law Offices of Smith and White, PLLC
+If you have been accused of any type of VUCSA crime, please speak with a Tacoma drug lawyer from the Law Offices of Smith and White, PLLC

 If you are stopped with drugs in your car

 If you have marijuana, cocaine, methamphetamines, or other illegal drugs in your possession, these may be discovered in a routine traffic stop.
 Officers may claim to smell or otherwise observe indications of illegal possession, and begin to question you about this.
 Do not lie to police.
 Do be polite, but decline to answer any questions until you have spoken to your Tacoma drug lawyer.
 If police order you out of your vehicle and arrest you, be compliant and cooperative, but continue to assert your right to counsel and your right to silence.
 Do not give consent to search your vehicle.